Research and Applied Practica

 Who is eligible?

-Current GSU undergraduate students in psychology who:- Identify as a member of a racial/ethnic minority group
+- Identify as a member of a racial/ethnic minority group

 - Are interested in pursuing a graduate degree in psychology